Extreme bearing applications

 Examples of extreme bearing applications

 Extreme Bearings are the go-to choice for applications where traditional bearings quickly become worn down by heavy loads, rust, soiling, dust, chemicals and the penetration of water.
-Extreme Bearings are designed for tough and wet corrosive environments involving heavy loads such as on conveyors, wash drums and graders in vegetable and seafood processing factories.
+Extreme Bearings are designed for tough and wet corrosive environments.
+Also for applications involving heavy loads.
+Such as on conveyors, wash drums and graders in vegetable and seafood processing factories.

 Extreme bearing applications